marcoslashpro/mmRagSDK/README.md

 MmRAG-SDK is a simple Python SDK designed to make testing easier by eliminating the need to send HTTP requests from the terminal or script them manually.

 # 🚀 How to Use
-1. Set Up Your Environment
+1. Set Up Your Environment:

 I recommend using uv to manage your environment:
 ```
 uv add mmragsdk
 ```